UniMath/agda-unimath/src/foundation/perfect-images.lagda.md

   is-prop-is-perfect-image-is-emb :
     is-emb g → (a : A) → is-prop (is-perfect-image f g a) is-prop-is-perfect-image-is-emb G a =
+    is-prop-Π
-    is-prop-iterated-Π 3 (λ a₀ n p → is-prop-map-is-emb G a₀)
+      ( λ a₀ → is-prop-Π (λ n → is-prop-Π (λ p → is-prop-map-is-emb G a₀)))

   is-perfect-image-Prop : is-emb g → A → Prop (l1 ⊔ l2)
+  is-perfect-image-Prop G a =
-  pr1 (is-perfect-image-Prop G a) = is-perfect-image f g a pr2 (is-perfect-image-Prop G a) = is-prop-is-perfect-image-is-emb G a
+    ( is-perfect-image f g a ,  is-prop-is-perfect-image-is-emb G a)
 ```

 ### Fibers over perfect images